 GMP certificate

-In the Netherlands, the Veterinary Medicinal Products Unit, on behalf of the Minister of Agriculture, Nature and Food Quality (LNV) and on the advice of the Health Care and Youth Inspectorate (IGJ), issues a 'Certificate of GMP compliance of a manufacturer' (hereafter: GMP certificate) to the manufacturer of veterinary medicinal products if it complies with GMP guidelines.
+In the Netherlands, the Veterinary Medicinal Products Unit, on behalf of the Minister of Agriculture, Fisheries, Food Security and Nature (LVVN), and on the advice of the Health Care and Youth Inspectorate (IGJ), issues a 'Certificate of GMP compliance of a manufacturer' (hereafter: GMP certificate) to the manufacturer of veterinary medicinal products if it complies with GMP guidelines.
 IGJ is the supervisory authority and carries out inspections to investigate whether the manufacturer is observing GMP regulations.

 This part of our website is not up-to-date.
 The Veterinary Medicines Regulation has been in effect since 28 January 2022.
 The final national veterinary medicinal products legislation is not published yet.
 As soon as the final national veterinary medicinal products legislation is published, the Dutch web texts will be updated.
 Once these are ready, they will be translated into English.
 This will take some time.
 Therefore, check our website regularly for any updates.